roryprimrose/ModelBuilder/design.md

 The current library splits leaf-value creation (`IValueGenerator`) from object creation + population (`ITypeCreator`).
-The two are nearly the same shape, and consumers only ever needed "give me a value for this type/name". vNext collapses them into **one** opt-in abstraction.
+The two are nearly the same shape, and consumers only ever needed "give me a value for this type/name". v9 collapses them into **one** opt-in abstraction.
 Because everything is source-generated and the generator knows the concrete target type at each call site, the abstraction is **generic** — `IValueSource<T>` — so value types are produced and assigned without boxing: